charlottemelcher/ideal-octo-meme/proposal.md

    - 5

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

 The interface would be a simple GUI.
 It would have a written reminder to study for a specific class that was already possibbly entered.
 There is a "Create New Test Plan" button under these reminders and a "Calendar" button above the reminders.
 The "Calendar button would take you to a simple list of dates with the word "Test" on days that were previously entered.
 The "Create New Test Plan" button would take you to a list of questions for the inputs listed above.
 There would be an "Implment" button to add the New Test Plan to the calndar.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+ClassName: ExamPlanner.java
 * calculate how many days needed to study (based on comfort level)
 * calculate how many hours to study each of those days (based on comfort level and how much time the user has available to study each day)
 * calculate the start date based off of how many days of studying and the exam date
 * print out the output for the user

 Name each interface or class and briefly describe its function or purpose.
+Implementing an ArrayList of ArrayLists.
+The first ArrayList represents the calendar.
+The ArrayLists that are being held in the calendar ArrayList would be of type ExamPlanner and hold all the inputs for that Exam.

 ## Edit and Submit this file and any figures referenced by this document.